-The French Institute of Finland invites you to dive into the history of Louis Braille and his revolutionary invention: a writing system that transformed the lives of blind and visually impaired persons.
+The French Institute of Finland, the University of Helsinki, and the Finnish Society for Disability Research invite you to dive into the history of Louis Braille and his revolutionary invention: a writing system that transformed the lives of blind and visually impaired persons.
 In addition to the historical aspects, the event will examine braille and visual impairment through research on rights of those affected, personal encounters, and art, aiming at opening new ways of thinking.

 Language: English and French

-Venue: accessible to all
+Venue: physically accessible

 Admission: free upon registration or online

-PROGRAMME

-Louis Braille: 200 Years of Heritage
+PROGRAMME Finnish Society for Louis Braille: 200 Years of Heritage

+INSTITUT FRANÇAIS Finlande

 January 9, 2025

+17:30

+18:20

+18:40

-- 17:00 Welcome address - 17:05 Documentary: "Louis Braille, a genius 6.0" French with English subtitles - Comment by Hélène Jousse, director of the documentary and writer of "The hands of Louis Braille" French and a little of English - Research on happiness, disability, rights of persons with disabilities and their role as agents of change, by Professor Hisayo Katsui English - 18.20 Personal accounts of Braille and disability, by Tiina Borgman and Susanna Halme, students at the University of Heslinki English - Showcase of the art work of the French artist specialized in Braille graffiti "The Blind" French and a little of English - 19.00 Wine and cheese reception
+17:00 Welcome address

+17:05 Documentary: "Louis Braille, a genius 6.0" - French with English subtitles

+Comment by Hélène Jousse, director of the documentary and writer of "The hands of Louis Braille" - French and a little of English

+18:00 Research on happiness, disability, rights of persons with disabilities and their role as agents of change, by Professor Hisayo Katsui - English

+Personal accounts of Braille and disability, by Tiina Borgman and Susanna Halme, students at the University of Helsinki - English

+Showcase of the art work of the French artist specialized in Braille graffiti "The Blind" -French and a little of English

+19:00 Wine and cheese reception

 SPEAKERS

+Finnish Society for Disability Research

 Hélène Jousse is a French sculptor and author, widely recognized for her "ribbon-face" sculptures, which have been exhibited in museums around the world.
 She has also written four books, including "The Hands of Louis Braille", a novel that delves into the life of Louis Braille and his invention of a writing system for the blind and visually impaired.
 Hélène Jousse is deeply committed to making art more accessible and inclusive.
 Hisayo Katsui is a Professor in Disability Studies at the University of Helsinki.
 Her research focuses on disability rights and inclusion across global contexts, with studies conducted in Ethiopia, Nepal, Uganda, and Finland.
 Hisayo Katsui has worked for the Finnish Society for Disability Research and for the United Nations Special Rapporteur on Disability.

-Tiina Boegman is a master's student in archaeology.
+Tiina Borgman is a master's student in archaeology at the University of Helsinki.
 Her studies focus on Holocaust archaeology, the digitalisation of cultural heritage, folklore and museology.
 Susanna Halme is a master's student in Finnish language at the University of Helsinki.
 Her master's thesis focuses on the attitudes and experiences of visually impaired persons regarding braille.
 "The Blind", from his real name Jean-Charles Souliman, is a French artist specialized in Braille graffiti.
 Despite having full vision, he uses Braille to create tactile art accessible to visually impaired persons.
 Since 2004, he has set up installlations in various cities around the world, fostering a unique interaction between sighted and non-sighted persons.